DanialArab/MLOPS/README.md

 <a name="2"></b>
 ### What is MLOps

-+ MLOps is a set of best practises to put the machine learning model to production.
++ MLOps is a set of best practices to put the machine learning model to production.
 + The simplified version of an ML project is depicted in the following:

 ![](https://github.com/DanialArab/images/blob/main/MLOPS/ML%20project%20steps.png?raw=true)